Kids drawing should be fun and process-oriented. Learn how to encourage drawing skills, confidence, and creativity in

 4. Keep art activities developmentally and age appropriate

-Instead, you can guide her through the occasional observational drawing exercise and preferably in a way that encourages observing as much as drawing.
+Instead of teaching a young child “how to draw”, you can guide him or her through the occasional observational drawing exercise and preferably in a way that encourages observing as much as drawing.
 Or try this back and forth drawing activity with her!
 The most important thing at this age is to encourage open-ended exploration of art materials, self-confidence, and enjoyment in art and learning.

 Let her go through the normal developmental stages in drawing and art at her own pace.